NBA trade rumors: Latest news on deals, contracts

 NBA rumors: Latest trade deadline news on deals, contracts, more

-The 2017 NBA trade deadline is less than a month away.
+The 2017 NBA trade deadline is just weeks away.
 Teams have until Thursday, Feb.
 23 at 3 p.m.
 ET to get their deals done, whether they're looking to upgrade for a playoff run or to offload stars to build for the future.

 Check back for updates as the trade deadline approaches.